heptarch/heptarch.github.io/drafts/demon.md

 gravitoelectromagnetic potential, and light-matter interactions in colloid.
 Vivid mental imagery.
 See Blue. <br>

-<i>May 27.</i> "Entanglement bridge" and the means by which the state
+<i>May 27.</i> "Entanglement bridge" and the means by which polarizations
-is preserved and corrected. <br>
+are preserved/corrected. <br>
 </font>
 </div>